 Effective Date.

 This Agreement shall become effective upon the date of execution by the Parties, subject to acceptance by FERC, or if filed unexecuted, upon the date specified by FERC.
-The NYISO, and if applicable, the Affected Transmission Owner, shall promptly file this Agreement with FERC upon execution, if required, in accordance with the requirements in the OATT.
+The NYISO, and if applicable, the System Owner, shall promptly file this Agreement with FERC upon execution, if required, in accordance with the requirements in the OATT.
 Interconnection Customer and System Owner shall reasonably cooperate with the NYISO with respect to the filing of this Agreement with FERC and provide any information reasonably requested by the NYISO needed for such filing.

 Term of Agreement.